Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to appeal to someone or make them happy.
-The phrase does not literally involve floating a boat but uses it figuratively to represent satisfaction or pleasure.
+The idiom does not literally involve floating a boat but uses it figuratively to represent satisfaction or pleasure.

 Origin: